qmk/qmk_firmware/keyboards/lb75/keymaps/divided_fnrow/readme.md

-# The default keymap for LB75
+# The divided fnrow keymap for LB75

+Blockered upper row